edwinpoi/Assignment/README.md

 To install the node_modules

-# A few change or api file:
+# A few change of the requirement:

+### booking Page:

+The booking page include the bookingForm, I don't use the props way to props the avilableTime to bookingForms, I change these function inside the bookingForm.js

-### bookingApi.js
+### bookingApi.js:
-I added export in front of the function, that make it can export .
+I added export in front of the function, that make it can export the function .

-### bookingForm.js
+### bookingForm.js:
 I create a function changeTimeFormat(), it gets the value of the input date and change to an api date , that can returm the available date by selected date.